Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: sub-Riemannian geometry

-$\forall\varphi\in\mathcal{S}\left(\mathbb{R}\right)$, by plugging the resolvent expansion \prettyref{eq: regularized expansion} into the Helffer-Sjöstrand formula for $\varphi$, in the final step above.
 However both the above and the expansion \prettyref{thm: BenArousThm} hold only pointwise along the diagonal.
-In particular the leading order $Q\left(x\right)$ is in general a function of the point $x$ on the diagonal.
+In particular, the leading order $Q\left(x\right)$ is in general a function of the point $x$ on the diagonal.
 This hence does not immediately give heat trace or spectral function asymptotics for the sR Laplacian as the expansion might not be uniform or integrable in $x$.
-However in the equiregular case, where $Q\left(x\right)=Q$ is constant, a uniform set of privileged coordinates (privileged at each point in a neighborhood of $x$) maybe chosen in the proof.
-This gives the uniformity of the expansion in $x$ and one obtains the following. \begin{thm} In the equiregular case there is a trace expansion
+In the equiregular case, where $Q\left(x\right)=Q$ is constant, a uniform set of privileged coordinates, privileged at each point in a neighborhood of $x$, may be chosen in the proof.
+This gives the uniformity of the expansion in $x$ and one obtains the asymptotics for the Weyl counting function $N\left(\lambda\right)$, for the number of eigenvalues of $\Delta_{g^{E},F,\mu}$ below $\lambda$. \begin{thm} For an equiregular sR manifold case there is a heat trace expansion